MatMou/Educational-Finance/README.md

 This repositery is a library of educational notebooks that I design as lecture notes/additional materials for my students :)

 Feel free to reach out to me if you find any mistakes and/or would like to see more of the same content on a specific topic.
+My institutional email: mjfmourey@hhs.nl